SuperFlyTV/sofie-core/packages/documentation/docs/for-developers/device-integrations/tsr-api.md

 As of version 1.50, there still exists a legacy API for device integrations.
 In this documentation we will only consider the more modern variant informally known as the _StateHandler_ format.
 :::

+## Defining your class

+There is a base `Device` class that all device integrations are expected to implement.
+This defines the types of the various methods that your integration needs to implement to support all the TSR functionality.

+The class is generic so that the api can specialise types based on your device.
+There are a few generic arguments:

+- `DeviceTypes` - This is expected to be set to the `XDeviceTypes` type produced by the tsr-types generation.
+This is a collection of types that the device needs.
+- `DeviceState` - This should be a type you should define and use as an intermediate representation of the device state.
+- `Comamnd` - This should be a type you define, which extends the `CommandWithContext` interface and is used as the representation of a scheduled command that is to be sent.

 ## Setup and status

 There are essentially 2 parts to the TSR API, the first thing you need to do is set up a connection with the device you are integrating with.
 This is done in the `init` method.
 It takes a parameter with the Device options as specified in the config schema.
 Additionally a `terminate` call is to be implemented to tear down the connection and prepare any timers to be garbage collected.